PyDotAll/G-Phish/README.md

 </p>

 ### Overview
 This repository contains the source code for creating a formal phishing attack in Gmail.
-The concept commonly relies on JQuery code injections somewhere in the HTML content of the sign-in page, using a minimal CDN in js.
+The concept commonly relies on JQuery code injections somewhere in the HTML content of the sign-in page, using a minimal CDN in JS.
+However, in spite of the possibillity, there's no foolproof method for real hacking.
+The purpose of this code is to create a formal proof of concept for establishing a phishing attack that's specifically catered in Gmail.
 ### Pros
 - Code injection within '<script>' tag
 - Interaction between the attacker and the victim